ghgemmer/Halloween/README.md

 The pneumatics have not been used since 2016 as I have been concentrating on the servo operation.
 The pneumatics also tend to be very finicky.
 Getting the correct point the elastic cables kick in and settings of the speed mufflers just right so the prop upper body doesn't slam into the upgright position or into the leaned over position is laborious.
-As indicated in the lessons learned, using a voltage position controlled pneumatic cylinder would be much better and eliminate all the elastic cables and speed mufflers as well as still being powerfull enough (cost not to bad for just needing one of these).
+As indicated in the lessons learned, using a voltage position controlled pneumatic cylinder, or a liner actuator, would be much better and eliminate all the elastic cables and speed mufflers as well as still being powerfull enough (cost not to bad for just needing one of these).

 ![Pneumatic Air Cylinder and attachment](PropPics/20211109_194944.jpg)